serialbandicoot/playwright-classification/README.md

 ## Usage Examples

-Here's an example of how to use the library in your Playwright E2E test:
+Here's an example of how to use the library in your Playwright E2E test.

 ```javascript
 test('Verify Image Classification', async ({ page }) => {